max-schaefer/commonplace-book/religion/learning-from-our-elder-brothers.md

 [Another episode](https://open.spotify.com/episode/1ftahn1vQI4cBFj9erjiZp?si=f4uVcrpxQ2yrfQgiC711Qw) of the Parashah Podcast makes a fascinating observation on the question God asks Adam after the Fall: "Where are you?"
 The Hebrew is "אַיֶּכָּה" (ayekah), and the same wording is used in two other places in the Torah: God asks Cain "Where is Abel your brother?"
 (Genesis 4:9), and Isaac asks his father "Where is the lamb for the burnt offering?"
 (Genesis 22:7).
 In all three cases, the question is not so much about the location of something but about the reason for its absence, asking for an explanation rather than information.

+### Parashah Lekh Lekha (Genesis 12:1-17:27)

+In Genesis 14:23, the Malbim has an interesting take on the phrase "lest you say, 'I have made Abram rich'", understanding "you" not as a reference to the King of Sodom, but rather to Abram's hand (which he has just raised to God in a vow): the victory, and hence the spoils, are not due to Abram's own strength, but to God's help.

 ## Exodus

 ### Parashah Terumah (Exodus 25:1-27:19)